-The evaluation will be conducted in three phases with Phase One being an initial screening of the Proposals for compliance with the RFP minimum requirements (See, e.g., Section 5.1 and Part 6).
+The evaluation will be conducted in three phases with Phase One being an initial screening of the Proposals for compliance with the RFP minimum requirements (See, e.g., Section 5.1 and Part 6), for compliance with the Supplier Risk Security Screening Questions (See Section 3.6), and for proof of an executable plan supporting the project in-service date.
 The Phase One screening process will be performed for each Proposal to determine if all required information has been provided and minimum requirements satisfied.
 Material deficiencies will disqualify a Proposal from further consideration, and the Respondent will be notified in such event.
 PNM may reject incomplete or unclear Proposals from further consideration or contact Respondents for clarification, pursuant to Section 8.1 of this RFP.